 The welfare Directive 99/74/EC required that from 1 January 2012 laying hens are housed in so-called enriched cages or in alternative (non-cage) systems.
 The alternative system described in the EU Directive most resembles the barn/aviary system.
-Two different housing systems can be distinguished:
+Different housing systems can be distinguished:

-- Enriched cages

-- In comparison to conventional battery cages the group size is enlarged.
-The enriched cage gives each hen 750 cm surface area, increased height, a perch, a nest box and litter.

-- Barn/Aviary systems

-This system is based on floor accommodation (comparable to barn housing) whereby via levels, the hens can also use the vertical space in the house.
-Each hen has 1,100 cm of usable area, part of the surface area of the house is covered with litter and in the house there are enough nest boxes and perches for the hens.
+- · Enriched cages In comparison to conventional battery cages the group size is enlarged.
+The enriched cage gives each hen 750 cm2 surface area, increased height, a perch, a nest box and litter. - Barn/Aviary systems This system is based on floor accommodation (comparable to barn housing) whereby via levels, the hens can also use the vertical space in the house.
+Each hen has 1,100 cm2 of usable area, part of the surface area of the house is covered with litter and in the house there are enough nest boxes and perches for the hens. - · Free range systems - The housing is the same as for barn/aviary systems, but in free range systems, the birds have access to the outside range area during daylight hours.

-To calculate the additional production costs of eggs we compare three different housing systems: a conventional cage with 550 cm per hen, an enriched cage and the non-cage system, based on the barn/aviary system.
+To calculate the additional production costs of eggs we compare three different housing systems: a conventional cage with 550 cm2 per hen, an enriched cage and the non-cage system, based on the barn/aviary system.
 Based on results at research stations, field data of layer farms in different countries and expert opinions, assumptions were made on labour input and investments for enriched cages and barn/aviary systems.
-It is evident that increasing the space allowance per bird will lower the bird density per m of poultry house.
-As a result the investment for housing and equipment will increase.
+It is evident that increasing the space allowance per bird will lower the bird density per m2 of poultry house.
+As a result, the investment for housing and equipment will increase.
 For the enriched cage and the barn/aviary, the labour needs and investments for house and equipment per hen place are higher.
 Table A3.1 in Appendix 3 provides the details.